PatrickMarinich/Mario-Kart-Stats-Project/README.md

 # Mario-Kart-Stats-Project

-**Recent Commit Changes:** Re-Orginization of ReadMe, added Documentation Folder, small bug fixes
+**Recent Commit Changes:** Re-Orginization of ReadMe, added Documentation Folder, small bug fixes, documentation for stats including  Kart Rating, Kart Score, Misc Score, and Seeding Power Points

 **Background:** My friends and I have been massive fans of the Mario Kart Wii game for years now.
 We tend to get into friendly arguments about who is the best both overall and on any given race.
 After these debates happened one of my friends created an excell spreadsheet to hold our race data so that we can compare our overall stats with one another to determine who is the best.
 The issue that we found very quickly was that it was slow and tedious to enter in and calculate all of the different things that we wanted to see.
 Thus the idea for a Python script of *Kartnite Stats* was born.
 Written in Google Collab's Python Envoirnment this script allows for us to have ease of input and access more data then we prevously thought possible.